hafizulwanandaputra/hwpweb-admin-template/README.md

    and any database settings.
 2. Create MySQL database match with database name specified in `.env` file.
 3. Run `php spark migrate` to migrate database.
-4. Run `php spark db:seed UsersSeeder` to seed the database items.
+4. Run `php spark db:seed UserSeeder` to seed the database items.
 5. Run `php spark serve` to start the server.
 Usually [http://localhost:8080](http://localhost:8080).
 6. Sign in using username `administrator` and password `administrator`.